Updated at 9am

 Defence base support

-- RAAF Base East Sale is supporting Defence aircraft providing emergency response.
+- RAAF Base East Sale continues to support Defence aircraft and has resumed normal base operations.

-- RAAF Base Richmond is providing airbase access and support for Large Air Tanker and spotter aircraft.
+- RAAF Base Richmond and RAAF Base Edinburgh are providing airbase access and support for Large Aerial Tanker and spotter aircraft as required.

 - RAAF Base Wagga is providing refuelling support.

 - HMAS Albatross has provided accommodation and meals for RFS personnel.

 - Marrangaroo Training Area has been made available for RFS operations.

 - HMAS Harman and the Australian Defence Force Academy are supporting JTF 1110 through engineering, accommodation and catering support and maintain capacity to support the Rural Fire Service and evacuations as required.